-What Inslee’s 4-phase plan to reopen Washington’s economy means for your life
+Restaurants?
+Libraries?
+Sports?
+Here’s when things in Washington might reopen according to Inslee’s 4-phase plan

 - Restaurants — must operate at under 50% capacity, with table sizes capped at parties of five.

-PHASE 3 — earliest expected date based on current data trends: June 15
+Phase 3 — earliest expected date based on current data trends: June 15

 What will be allowed: